Antonov An-32

 The Antonov An-32 (NATO reporting name: Cline) is a turboprop twin-engined military transport aircraft.
-Its first flight was in July 1976 and displayed at the 1977 Paris Air Show.
-It is oriented towards flying in adverse weather conditions, and was produced from 1980 to 2012, and remains in service.
+Its first flight was in July 1976 and was displayed at the 1977 Paris Air Show.
+A variant of the An-24, it was given upgraded equipment and more powerful Ivchenko AI-20 engines, and is oriented towards flying in adverse weather conditions.
+The aircraft was produced from 1980 to 2012, and remains in service.
 It is the fourth member of the Antonov An-24 family, succeeding the An-24, An-30 and An-26, and coming before the cancelled An-132.

 Design and development

 The An-32 is essentially a re-engined An-26.
 It is designed to withstand adverse weather conditions better than the standard An-26.
 Announced at the May 1977 Paris Air Show, the An-32 is distinguished from its predecessor by engines raised 1.5 m above the wing in order to avoid foreign object damage on rough, unprepared airstrips.

 The type features high-lift wings with automatic leading-edge slats, large triple-slotted trailing edge flaps and an enlarged tailplane and a very large increase in power, giving improved take-off performance and service ceiling.
 The high placement of the engine nacelles above the wing allowed for larger diameter propellers, which are driven by 5,100 hp rated Ivchenko AI-20 turboprop engines, providing almost twice the power of the An-26's AI-24 powerplants.

 Production from the Government Aircraft Factory in Kyiv, has included 123 aircraft for the Indian Air Force, which ordered the aircraft under strong foreign relations between then USSR leader Leonid Brezhnev and then India leader Indira Gandhi.

 The majority of production has been for the Russian and Ukrainian Air Forces, with around 40 per year being built during the late 1980s to early 1990s.
 The estimated price for a modernised An-32 version is 15 million US dollars.

 The last An-32 was produced in 2012.